MinecraftWars/Gringotts/doc/configuration.md

 * `lore` is a list of custom lore lines that have to be present for an item to be counted as currency.
 Like `displayname`, it will only work if added by a third party plugin
 * `value` is a whole or fractional number denoting the value of a denomination.
 The number of fractional digits in a currency value should not exceed the number defined as `digits`.

-##### Example denomination setup with fractional values and items with data values
+##### Example denomination setup with different features used for each denomination

-The following setup shows how to specify a currency with Lapis Lazuli as minor denomination with a value of 0.05, Skeleton Heads with a value of 10 and Creeper Heads renamed to "Danger Coin" with a value of 60.
+The following setup shows how to specify a currency with Lapis Lazuli as minor denomination with a value of 0.05, Skeleton Heads with a value of 10 and Creeper Heads renamed to "Danger Coin" and additional added lore with a value of 60.

     denominations:
       - material: ink_sack